 Deirdre Murphy has counted herself as a songwriter, singer, choreographer, dancer, playwright, circus artist, designer, and sartorial adventurer.
 Originally from Alaska, she travelled through the US for years before moving to Ireland.
 Deirdre is the writer and creator of “Capitalism: The Musical” (2017) which toured Ireland and Italy to sold out houses and has been translated into Italian.
 She is the creator/collaborator of many original works of music, dance, theatre, circus, and performance art.

-Her songs have been compared to Ali Farka Toure in their sparingness and generally fall in the realm of alt/singer-songwriter/folk.
+Deirdre’s songs have been compared to Ali Farka Toure in their sparingness.
+They are slightly cinematic and generally fall in the realm of alt/singer-songwriter/folk.
 The songs combine a peaceful dream like quality with a sharper edge of darkness or even menace.
 Lyrical influences include Leonard Cohen and The White Stripes.

 “You have a fairy-in-the-woods voice.”
 Justine, 2am Fibber McGees

 “When you speak, it’s like your voice isn’t really there.”
 Susan, artist, in a gallery

 “Your voice is like a transmission from the planets.”
 Fergal, a few months ago.

 "Hot off the back of a breathtaking appearance at last weekend’s Electric Picnic, singer and multi-disciplinary artist Deirdre Murphy takes to the stage at the Cobblestone this Saturday September 10th to launch her new album, Matriotism."